 The adapter that makes it possible

-While this stand isn't necessary to play your Xbox One controller on your Nintendo Switch, it really helps if you plan on playing in tabletop mode.
+While this stand isn't necessary to connect your Xbox One controller with the Nintendo Switch, it really helps if you plan on playing in tabletop mode.
 It allows the adapter and cables to connect to the device more easily.
 What's more, it lifts the screen a little, so you don't have to hunch over as much to see it.

 Take a stand